Below are a list of reflexology based therapies we offer at Essential Feeling, Gidea Park, Romford.

-By applying appropriate pressure to the reflex/ acupressure points, we remove these blockages so that energy can flow freely without coming up against a road block.
+By applying appropriate pressure to the reflex/ acupressure points, we remove these blockages so that energy can flow freely without coming up against a roadblock.

 Energy?
 Right, that sounds like a real con.

-Are we starting to make a bit more sense?
+Are we making a bit more sense?

 Release the block in energy flow and we’re up and running, our light is burning bright.

 There isn’t a bunch of formal medical research about how reflexology helps improve your wellbeing.
-The sceptical part of me may think this is because it will cost pharmaceutical companies too much money if th word gets out.
-I have no proof of that by the way, it's just a feeling.
+The sceptical part of me may think this is because it will cost pharmaceutical companies too much money if the word gets out.
+I have no proof of that by the way, it’s just a feeling.